BladeAddon/Blade/README.md

 # Blade
-Blade is a WoW Addon that aims to make the game easier by providing convenience functions, automating certain things, give information and provide an API for other developers.
+Blade is a WoW Addon that aims to make the game easier by providing convenience functions, automating certain things or give information.

 ## Features
 - Auto Repair